bitrip-code/api-dev-documentation/README.md

   - Narrows search to type of interaction.

-- `when` (optional) EPOCH timestamp.

-  - Time stamp to limit search time

 - `to` (must be used with when) EPOCH timestamp

 While these query params are optional you must pass either a pid, uid,